 The Graduate School Advantage

-As of 2019, only nineteen states had licensing requirements for Clinical Nutritionists.
-However, it is becoming increasingly difficult to find employment as a nutritionist in a clinical setting without certification.
-It’s possible to earn licensing as a Certified Clinical Nutritionist (CCN) with only a bachelor’s degree; however, for those wishing to earn licensing either as a CCN or Certified Nutrition Specialist (CNS), a master’s degree is preferred.
-Those who earn a master’s degree are eligible to sit for the licensure exam for the CNS certification.
-This license affords its holders with more employment opportunities and a higher salary range.
+A Master’s in Nutrition puts you on the pathway toward advanced certification.
+For those wishing to earn certification as a Certified Nutrition Specialist (CNS), a master’s degree is required.
+Those who earn a master’s degree from a program that meets the requirements of the Board for Certification of Nutritionists (BNCS) are eligible to sit for the exam for the CNS certification.
+This credential affords its holders with more employment opportunities and a higher salary range.